aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 Next to data governance, data quality is another core pillar of data management.
 Good data quality helps make data more useful and usable, resulting in better business outcomes.
-Meanwhile, bad data quality limits the value of data, and results in worse business outcomes.
+Meanwhile, bad data quality limits the value of data and results in worse business outcomes.

 Data quality can be measured in many ways.
 It is the responsibility of the data governance organisation to define data quality metrics.